Maghinardo Pagani

 Maghinardo Pagani (or Pagano) of Susinana (died 1302) was an Italian condottiero and statesman living in the 13th-14th centuries.
 He was seignior of Faenza and Imola, and attempted unsuccessfully to conquer also Forlì.

-During the wars between Guelphs and Ghibellines, he sided initially for the former, fighting for Florence against Arezzo at the battle of Campaldino.
-Later, however, he was a long stance champion of the Ghibellines of Romagna, in alliance with the Ordelaffi of Forlì.
+During the wars between Guelphs and Ghibellines, he sided initially with the former, fighting for Florence against Arezzo at the battle of Campaldino.
+Later, however, he was a long-time champion of the Ghibellines of Romagna, in alliance with the Ordelaffi of Forlì.

 His granddaughter Marzia degli Ubaldini married Francesco II Ordelaffi, Lord of Forlì.